john-jerome/sisense-testing-framework/README.md

             )
 ```

 If set up correctly, the framework will write data to two tables in the specified database schema.
-By default their names are `PERISCOPE_TEST_RESULTS` and `PERISCOPE_DWH_ENTITIES` and they need to be created in advance:
+By default their names are `PERISCOPE_TEST_RESULTS` and `PERISCOPE_DWH_ENTITIES` and they need to be created in advance (you can of course choose your own names) :

 ```sql
 CREATE OR REPLACE TABLE PERISCOPE_TEST_RESULTS (